Widespread enlargement of the thyroid can expand the gland well beyond its typical size (left) and cause a noticeable bulge in the neck (right).

 Children with hyperthyroidism might also have the following:

 - Bone growth that outpaces expected growth for the child's age

 The size or position of a goiter may obstruct the airway and voice box.
 Signs and symptoms may include:

 - Difficulty swallowing

-- Difficulty breathing
+- Difficulty breathing with exertion